teknopaul/adj/readme.md

 ## UI

-UI is a console afair. `libdj` is designed to support other UIs, so I might write a QT or GTK front end one day.
+UI is a console affair. `libdj` is designed to support other UIs, so I might write a QT or GTK front end one day.
 It not really necessary tho since input is performed with a physical midi controller (or pc keyboard) and the output is audio not the monitor.
 A fancy GUI does not add much benefit.

 ## The UI shows